-The University of Wisconsin - Stevens Point has been on the Princeton Review-Green College Honor Roll for three years in a row with a Green Rating of 99, and also earned an AASHE-STARS Gold rating in 2012.
+The University of Wisconsin - Stevens Point has been on the Princeton Review-Green College Honor Roll for three years in a row with a Green Rating of 99, and also earned an AASHE-STARS Gold rating in 2012, and again in 2015.
 With a nationally recognized College of Natural Resources we have long worked towards waste reduction and diversion.
 We recognize the need to move towards a zero-waste campus by reducing, reusing, and recycling at a greater level than we have in the past.
 UW-Stevens Point is committed to reducing our energy consumption through conservation and efficiency and offsetting our total carbon emissions through green electricity purchases, composting and managed forests.

 Stevens Point is “Pointing the way to a Sustainable Future” through campus, community and academic initiatives.
 The Office of Sustainability discovers ways to reach out to the campus and community through a strategic planning process to ensure our sustainable future.
 The Partnership for Thriving Communities will provide the framework through which the university will become more responsive to local needs, and more relevant to solving regional problems by embracing the sustainability principles of “Planet, People, and Profit.”
 Academically, UW-Stevens Point’s general education degree requirements promote Cultural and Environmental Awareness and Responsibility.